-Do you feel like no one gets you the way your targeted Instagram ads do?
+Feel like no one gets you the way your targeted Instagram ads do?
 You’re not alone.

 Here, you’ll find:

-Particularly for younger audiences, this avenue can bring brands big success by seamlessly fitting into the feeds people are already scrolling day in and day out.
+Particularly for younger audiences, taking advantage of social media marketing campaigns can bring brands big success by seamlessly fitting into the feeds people are already scrolling day in and day out.

 1. Ensure you’re tracking everything properly

-Having proper tracking in place from the beginning ensures that you’ll have all the metrics at your disposal to analyze, report on, and use to improve your current strategies.
+Having proper tracking in place from the beginning ensures that you’ll have all the metrics you need at your disposal to analyze, report on, and use to improve your current strategies.

 For starters, you want to make sure you’ve got your tracking pixels properly set up and firing, and the right codes embedded in the right places.
-From there, make sure to test your tracking so you know all is operating as it should.
+From there, make sure to test your tracking so you know everything is operating as it should.

-When you’re setting up tracking, you also want to determine the most valuable metrics for each campaign.
+When you’re setting up tracking, you also want to determine the most valuable metrics or KPIs for each campaign.
 Decide which data will be most valuable for your goals, whether that’s lead gen, brand awareness, conversions, or something else.

 2. Have a plan for consistent testing

-Sure, you know testing is a key part of creating the most effective campaigns.
-But having a plan in place for how often you’ll perform testing can keep this task from falling to the bottom of that ever-growing to-do list.
+But planning for how often you’ll test (and conduct paid social audits) can keep this task from falling to the bottom of that ever-growing to-do list.

 You may be able to find new copy, new imagery, or even a slightly different price point that could improve your campaign performance and get you a higher ROI.

 3. Don’t let personal bias get in your way

-It’s easy to fall into the trap of being so familiar with your product or service that you don’t take into account that those seeing your paid social campaign might not be.
+It’s easy to fall into the trap of being so familiar with your product or service that you forget that those seeing your paid social campaign might not be.

-4. Consider your target audience when choosing platforms
+4. Consider your audience when choosing platforms

 When you’re determining which platform would work best for your paid social ad, consider your audience.

 You can find this info through your own research, discussions with customers, and market surveys.
-And if you find the platform you chose isn’t working?
-Test out a new one and see how it stacks up.
+And if you find the platform you chose isn’t working, test out a new one and see how it stacks up.

 5. Set a high bar for your content

-Millions of pieces of content are posted online every day.
+Millions of content pieces are posted online every day.
 WordPress users alone produce more than 70 million new blog posts each month.

-- quickly grab the viewer’s attention
+- Quickly grab the viewer’s attention

-- provide entertainment value
+- Provide entertainment value

-- are memorable in some way
+- Are memorable in some way

 Pay attention to the ads that catch your eye on social — what messages do they include?
 What’s the CTA?
 What visual elements do they have?
 This insight can help inform how you approach your own paid social.